-If you think there is a chance you might be pregnant, you may be wondering when you can take a pregnancy test.
+If you think there is a chance you are pregnant, you may wonder when you can take a pregnancy test.

 You can take a pregnancy test at home.
-Your GP or GP practice nurse will also be able to perform a pregnancy test for you.
+Your GP or GP practice nurse will also be able to do a pregnancy test for you.

 Home pregnancy tests

 You can buy home pregnancy tests over the counter in your pharmacy.
 They are also sold in many shops and supermarkets.

 Read the instructions on the pregnancy testing kit before using it.
 The instructions will tell you what the different colours or symbols mean.

 Pregnancy tests detect the levels of a hormone called hCG in your urine (pee).
 This hormone is produced during pregnancy.
 It is present in your bloodstream and your urine.